 Anya seemed mollified.

-"If we are quite finished with discussions of the nuptials," Giles asked sarcastically.
+"If we are quite finished with discussions of the nuptials," Giles asked.
 "We do have Buffy's future to discuss."

-"Don't be so glib, G-Man," Xander said with a laugh.
+"Don't be so copacetic about the wedding attire, G-Man," Xander said with a laugh.
 "She wants you to wear a kilt to give her away."

 "A kilt?"
 Giles looked horrified.
 "I'm not even Scottish.
 Or your father, Anya."